 - When you’re ready to make the tortillas, sprinkle 2 tsp salt on the ball, which has risen quite a bit by now.
 Knead it in well.

-4. At this point I usually weigh the ball with my kitchen scale, then divide into 16 equal pieces.
-It’s OK to eyeball if you don’t have a kitchen scale yet.
+- At this point I usually weigh the ball with my kitchen scale, then divide into 16 equal pieces.
+It’s OK to eyeball if you don’t have a kitchen scale.

-5. If you’re like me, at this point you will go ahead and set your pot to warm up on medium low.
-You can do this and cook the tortillas one-by-one as soon as you roll them out, or you can roll them all out first.
+- Set your pot to warm up on medium low while rolling out the tortillas.
+You can cook the tortillas one-by-one as soon as you roll them out, or you can roll them all out first.

 - Roll each piece into a neat little ball and flatten/roll out to desired thickness using a rolling pin.

 - Put tortilla in pre-heated skillet and cook until bubbles form, flip and let second side brown as well.
 This process does not take long, watch closely and adjust heat if necessary!